 Baking Powder is made with baking soda and a few other ingredients.
 Baking Powder is a leavening agent.
 It gets activated twice.
 First when it comes in contact with any wet ingredients and second when it is heated.
 Since it contains both an acid and a base (baking soda), it is usually used in recipes that don’t have an acidic ingredient in them.

 Stock vs Broth vs Consommé

 Some recipes call for chicken broth.
 Others call for chicken stock.
 Or beef broth, or vegetable broth.
 Is there a difference between the two?
 And don’t forget about the consommé as well!

 Broth: any liquid that has had meat, fish, vegetables, or legumes cooked in itDictionary.com

 Consommé: a clear soup made by boiling meat or chicken, bones, vegetables, etc., to extract their nutritive properties

 Broth also is usually seasoned.
 It can be consumed as it is with little to no additions.
 Stock is unseasoned.
 Consommé is made from taking a broth and adding egg whites and lean ground meat to the top while simmering.
 Those pull all the tiny food particles out, leaving a clear liquid behind.

 In general, a broth is used when it is going to be consumed as is, or with very few things added.
 Stock is used for making more elaborate soups or sauces when you will be adding a lot of seasonings.
 Consommé is good for serving hot, as is, similar to a broth.

 Sweet Potato vs Yam

-During the holidays, I hear a lot of family and friends talking about what they make for their big family dinners.
+During the holidays, family and friends talk about what they make for their big family dinners.
 Some mention sweet potato casserole, others mention candied yams.
 But they both seem to be talking about a similar dish.
 Are sweet potatoes and yams the same thing?
 They get interchanged often, but what are they?

 Sweet Potato: a plant, Ipomoea batatas, of the morning glory family, grown for its sweet, edible, tuberous rootsDictionary.com